DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 This was the Social Game's ultimate strategy: convince us that its artificial challenges are what matter.
 The moment we see through this illusion, we regain the power to choose our own games—and our own challenges.

-## Chapter 9: Technology 3: System Resistance - Maintaining Sovereignty in the Machine
+## Chapter 9: Field Kit 3: System Resistance - Maintaining Sovereignty in the Machine

 The flow discovery in Hawaii and the crying teenager in Palo Alto revealed the final piece of the puzzle: **how to engage with necessary systems without being consumed by them**.